pubkey/rxdb/orga/before-next-major.md

 ## server-plugin: overwrite defaults of pouchdbExpressOptions
 The defaults of `pouchdbExpressOptions` from `RxDatabase.server()` require the user to configure stuff to not polute the projects folder with config and log files.
 We should overwrite the defaults to use `inMemoryConfig: true` and store the logs in the tmp folder.

+## remove deprecated RxDocument.atomicSet()
+`atomicSet` is deprecated in favor of `atomicPatch`.
+Remove the function in the next major release.

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument